 Your doctor and pharmacist have more information on medicines to be careful with or

 avoid while taking Resprim.

 Use in very young children

-Resprim should not be given to premature babies or children younger than 3 months of age.
+Resprim should not be given to children under 12 years of age.
+Alternative dosage

 Use in People Over 65 Years